chimi1208/GettingAndCleaningData/CodeBook.md

 any column that had "mean" or "std" in its column name.
 For purposes of this project, these search terms could be anywhere withing the column name.

-For clarity, certain columns were renamed .......
+For clarity, certain columns were renamed as follows:
+1. Variables that started with "t" were renamed with the prefix "Time"
+2. Variables that started with "f" were renamed with the prefix "Frequency"
+3. Variables that contained "Mag" were renamed with the substution "Magnitude"
+4. Variables that contained "Acc" were renamed with the substution "Acceleration"